lynring24/lanyon/_posts/android/2018-01-10-ConvertCSVToRealm.md

 By searching few days I've found out that Realm is not that friendly with importing and exporting data in other forms than .realm itself.
 There were CoCoa-Converter for Swift and Objective-C but there were no offical converter yet<dir>
 To Approach from excel to realm:
 + excel file to JSON, JSON to Realm (There are some APIs and libraries)
-+ Dynamic Realm (The document said this will be used in .csv or .txt but I could rarely find the data)
++ Dynamic Realm (The document said this will be used in .csv or .txt but I could rarely find the way how)
 + excel to .csv , read csv line one by one and insert them
 <dir>
 The last option is what I've used.
 In my case the data was a 1K lines and column was no more than 3, so it was not a big expense to read the line one by one. <dir>